bartongroup/RATS/README.md

 First we will need a sleuth object containing the transcript abundance estimate data.
 The input format recognized is the output of
 [sleuth](http://pachterlab.github.io/sleuth/).
 See the [introduction to sleuth](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html) pages for details on how to load the transcript abundance estimate data from [kallisto](https://pachterlab.github.io/kallisto/) into a sleuth object, and see the [wasabi](https://github.com/COMBINE-lab/wasabi) tool for how to load the transcript abundance estimate data from   [Sailfish](https://github.com/kingsfordgroup/sailfish) or [Salmon](https://github.com/COMBINE-lab/salmon) into a sleuth object.

 We will also need a data frame that maps the transcript IDs to their parent gene IDs.
-This needs to have at least two variables - `target_id` and `parent_id` - but can also contain other annotation variable as well (which will be ignored by the current implementation).
-It is also possible to specify different column names.
+This needs to have at least two variables - `target_id` and `parent_id` - but can also contain other annotation variables as well (which will be ignored by the current implementation).
+It is also possible to use different column names and override the default parameter values when calling `calculate_DTU()`.
 Each row must represent one transcript and provide a `target_id` and a `parent_id` for it.

 For our example we will call our sleuth object `so` and the identifiers table `t2g`.
 With our annotation data and our sleuth object defined, calling DTU on this data is then as easy as: